 The idea of Europe is ancient and its development can be followed along the two millennia that separate us from the classical civilizations of Greece and Rome, as did the renowned historian Federico Chabod.
 But the idea of European unity and the actual process of integration and creation of supranational institutions is instead a more recent fact, which came into being as a result of last century’s world wars.
 This is a story largely unknown to European citizens, to the extent of being known through superficial notions and ideas.
 Yet it is one of the stories that concerns us more closely and in which we are actively involved, even nowadays.
 This is why the course speaks about it in an engaging manner: the history of European integration is simply our own history, which is still being written.

 Twelve lessons trace the main stages of the Second World War all the way up to the challenges of the present day.
-Each lesson will consist of: a theatrical-musical clip from the video of the recital ‘Europe: what a passion!
-A turbulent love story’, an animated video that emphasises the essential information of each stage and a short in-depth lesson by an academic expert.
+Each lesson will consist of: a theatrical-musical clip, along the narrative of the recital ‘Europe: what a Passion!
+The tale of a stormy love affair’, an animated video that emphasises the essential information of each stage and a short in-depth lesson by an academic expert.

 - Teacher: AwarEU Team